Michael-Cowie/Notes/Hobbies/Table Tennis/spin_mechanics.md

 1. On one side, the surface ball moves **with** the airflow.
 The relative speed is higher and thus, has **lower pressure**.
 2. On the other side, the surface moves **against** the airflow.
 The relative speed is lower and thus, has **higher pressure**.

-That pressure differences pushes the ball in the direction of the lower pressure, this is the magnus force.
+**That pressure differences pushes the ball in the direction of the lower pressure**, this is the magnus force.

 Think of air as having two forms of energy,